Ana Sagar Lake: History

+Arnoraj who ascended the throne a little before V.S.
+1190 (1133 A.D.), has been glorified by the titles such as Maharajadhiraj Parmeshwara and Paramabhattaraka Maharajadhiraj Shrimad Arnorajdeva.
+Early in his reign, Arnoraj inflicted a crushing defeat upon the Turuskas who, had come upto Pushkar.
+The long march through the desert had exhausted the invaders and they were so thoroughly beaten that according to a Chauhan Prashasti, the land of Ajmer was soaked with their blood.
+On the plain where the battle was fought, Arnoraj constructed Anasagar lake and filled it with river Chandra, identified by H.C Ray with Luni which “takes its rise in the Sambhar lake and flows by Pushkar.
+Sarda identifies it with Bandi river which in its lower reaches is called Luni.

 Mughal Emperor Jahangir constructed Daulat Bagh garden beside the lake.
 Shah Jahan constructed five pavilions (known as Baradari) between the garden and the lake.

 Details

-There is a Circuit house on a hill near the lake that used to be British Residency.
+There is a Circuit house on a hill near the lake that used to be Lodha’s Residency.
 This is one of the main tourist attraction there.
-There is an island in the center of the lake which is accessible by boat.
+An island in the center of the lake is accessible by boat.
 Boats could be hired from the east side of the Daulat Bagh.
-There are Chowpatty and Jetty walkway next to each other and Baradari to capture the scenic of the lake.
+The walkways Chowpatty and Jetty next to each other and Baradari give opportunity to capture the scenic of the lake.
 The lake is the biggest one in Ajmer, with the maximum catchments area (5 sqkm built up area).
 The maximum depth of lake is 4.4 m with storage capacity of 4,750,000 m3.
 The Rajasthan High Court has banned construction in the catchment areas of the lake basins.

 Rishi Udyan

-Dayananda Saraswati, who breathed his last at Bhinai Kothi near Ajmer, his ashes were scattered at Ajmer in Rishi Udyan as per his wishes, which is located on the bank of the Ana Sagar Lake and makes an excellent sunset point.
-Rishi Udyan has a functional Arya Samaj temple with daily morning and evening yajna homa, where an annual 3 day Aruasamaj melā is held every year on Rishi Dayanand's death anniversary at the end of October, which also entails vedic seminars, vedas memorisation competition, yajna, and Dhavaja Rohan flag march.
+Dayananda Saraswati, who died at Bhinai Kothi near Ajmer, his ashes were scattered at Ajmer in Rishi Udyan as per his wishes, which is located on the bank of the Ana Sagar Lake and makes an excellent sunset point.
+Rishi Udyan has a functional Arya Samaj temple with daily morning and evening yajna homa, where an annual three day Aruasamaj melā is held every year on Rishi Dayanand's death anniversary at the end of October, which also entails vedic seminars, vedas memorisation competition, yajna, and Dhavaja Rohan flag march.
 It is organised by the Paropkarini Sabha, which was founded by Swami Dayanand Saraswati on 16 August 1880 in Meerut, registered in Ajmer on 27 February 1883, and since 1893 has been operating from its office in Ajmer.